 a.
 Trust Earnings

-Any earnings on an irrevocable trust are unearned income to the individual in the percentage that he/she provided the assets that constitute the corpus of the trust.
+Any earnings on an irrevocable trust are unearned income to the individual in the percentage that he or she provided the assets that constitute the corpus of the trust.
 This is the case if:

 the trust was established with the assets of an individual;